m42nk/dotfiles-nvim/REMEMBER.md

 - `Gvdiffsplit!`

 - Telescope

-use .fdignore to negate files in .gitignore but still searchable via telescope
+use .fdignore to negate files in .gitignore but still searchable via telescope use <c-v> to open selection in vertical split

 - Misc
 -- Paste word to cmdline